-For the fiscal year ending March 31, 2016, we expect the following factors, among others, to affect our business and our operating results:
+For the fiscal year ending March 31, 2017, we expect the following factors, among others, to affect our business and our operating results:

-- Demand from our clients particularly for millennial and transformational solutions and outsourcing services - Foreign currency volatility - Impact of an increased effective income tax rate as a result of a higher tax rate in India and geographical mix of our profits

-For the fiscal year ending March 31, 2016, we plan to:

-- Invest in millennial and domain-led transformational solutions within core verticals like banking, healthcare, insurance and telecommunications - Continue our focus on client acquisition and expansion of revenue gained from existing clients, particularly our non- top ten clients - Leverage our expertise in customer experience management, business process management, user interface ("UI")/user experience ("UX") and SAP - Deepen our domain expertise in our service offerings related to enterprise mobile applications, social media, gamification, big data analytics and cloud computing - · Broaden our business and IT consulting and solutions capabilities related to our service offerings - Continue to invest in our talent base, including new onsite campus recruitment programs - Implement resource and operating optimization initiatives to continue to improve operating efficiencies
+- Demand from our clients particularly for transformational solutions and outsourcing services - · Ability to integrate Polaris and realize intended benefits, including revenue and other synergies - Foreign currency volatility - Impact of an increased effective income tax rate as a result of our geographical mix of profits For the fiscal year ending March 31, 2017, we plan to: - Pursue synergistic revenue opportunities as a result of the Polaris acquisition which expands our addressable market and broadens our end-to-end capabilities in BFS - Invest in domain-led transformational solutions within core verticals like banking, healthcare, insurance and telecommunications - Continue our focus on client acquisition and expansion of revenue gained from existing clients, particularly our non-top ten clients - Leverage our expertise in customer experience management, business process management, user interface ("UI")/user experience ("UX") and SAP - Deepen our domain expertise in our service offerings related to enterprise mobile applications, social media, gamification, big data analytics, robotics process automation, and cloud computing - · Broaden our business and IT consulting and solutions capabilities related to our service offerings - · Continue to invest in our talent base, including new onsite campus recruitment programs

-- Deepen our solution and service offerings across the software development lifecycle, including application support and maintenance and independent software quality-assurance - Continue to invest in new and existing offshore delivery centers and expand our near shore delivery centers - Pursue opportunistic acquisitions that would improve or broaden our overall service delivery capabilities, domain expertise, and / or service offerings
+- Implement resource and operating optimization initiatives to continue to improve operating efficiencies - Deepen our solution and service offerings across the software development lifecycle, including application support and maintenance and independent software quality-assurance - Continue to invest in new and existing offshore delivery centers - Pursue opportunistic acquisitions that would improve or broaden our overall service delivery capabilities, domain expertise, and/or service offerings

 As an IT services company, our revenue growth has been, and will continue to be, highly dependent on our ability to attract, develop, motivate and retain skilled IT professionals.
-For the fiscal year ended March 31, 2015, we finished the fiscal year with a total headcount of 9,247 as compared with a total headcount of 8,054 for the fiscal year ended March 31, 2014.
+For the fiscal year ended March 31, 2016, we finished the fiscal year with a total headcount of 18,226 as compared with a total headcount of 9,247 for the fiscal year ended March 31, 2015, primarily due to the Polaris acquisition.
 There is intense competition for IT professionals with the skills necessary to provide the type of services we offer.
 We closely monitor our overall attrition rates and patterns to ensure our people management strategy aligns with our growth objectives.
-For the last twelve months ended March 31, 2015, our voluntary attrition rate was 14.7%, while our involuntary attrition rate was 3.7%.
+For the last twelve months ended March 31, 2016, our voluntary attrition rate was 13.3%, while our involuntary attrition rate was 3.4%.
 The majority of our attrition occurs in India and Sri Lanka, and is weighted towards the more junior members of our staff.
 In response to higher attrition and as part of our retention strategies, we have experienced increases in compensation and benefit costs, which may continue in the future.
 However, we try to absorb such cost increases through price increases or cost management strategies such as managing discretionary costs, the mix of professional staff and utilization levels and achieving other operating efficiencies.
 If our attrition rate increases or is sustained at higher levels, our growth may slow and our cost of attracting and retaining IT professionals could increase.